Optimizing My Horse’s Diet

 • Supporting a balanced pH & more!

 With every ingredient in the regimen serving the horse - the whole bucket being in favor of the horse - the horse's body will have a greater chance of having the nutritional tools it needs to heal itself and to function normally.
 This includes joints, digestion, hoof health, skin and coat, bone density, ligament and connective tissue strength, mood - everything!
-The body does the work when we supply the proper nutrients and remove problematic ingredients which interfere with normal cellular function, detoxification pathways and the overall healing process.
+The body does the work when we supply proper nutrition and remove problematic ingredients that otherwise interfere with normal cell function, detoxification pathways and the overall healing process.

 Example of an 'a la carte' meal: